Table of Contents

 What are the basic story structures?

-The basic story structures include the three-act structure, Hero’s Journey, Freytag’s pyramid, and Save the Cat.
-These models provide foundational plot types for most storytelling methods.
+The basic story structures most writers start with include the three-act structure, Hero’s Journey, Freytag’s pyramid, and Save the Cat.
+They give you foundational plot types you can customize as your story evolves.